 Ingredients

-- 1 pound Brussels sprouts, stems removed and quartered
+- 1 pound Brussels sprouts

-- 2 Tablespoons Oil
+- 2 Tablespoons avocado oil or olive oil

-- Kosher salt and pepper to taste
+- Kosher salt and black pepper to taste

 Instructions

-- In a large bowl, toss the Brussels sprouts with the oil and salt and pepper. pour into the Air Fryer basket and lay in a single layer.
+- In a large mixing bowl, toss the Brussels sprouts with the oil and salt and pepper. pour into the Air Fryer basket and lay in a single layer.

 - Cook in the Air Fryer at 350F for 7 minutes.
 Check to see if the sprouts are tender by piercing with a fork.
-If not tender, cook at 350F for 3 minutes more.
+If not tender, cook at 350F for 3 minutes more after giving the air fryer basket a good shake.

 - If the sprouts are tender, but not yet crunchy enough, turn the Air fryer up to 375F and cook for 3 minutes.
 Check for crunchiness and cook longer, if desired.
+The cooking time will depend on the size of the brussel sprouts.

-- Season to taste.
+- Season the cooked Brussels to taste.

-- If you want to add bacon to these, you are going to want to cut 4 pieces of raw bacon into pieces that are at least 2 inches wide and toss them with the Brussels sprouts. Â Bacon pieces any smaller will get over cooked.
+- If you want to add bacon to these, you are going to want to cut 4 pieces of raw bacon into pieces that are at least 2 inches wide and toss them with the Brussels sprouts.
+Bacon pieces any smaller will get over cooked.

-- This recipe works with frozen Brussels as well! Â Let the thaw and cut them into quarters. Â Follow the directions above until he Brussel sprouts are nice and crispy.
+- This recipe works with frozen Brussels as well!
+Let the sprouts thaw and cut them into quarters.
+Follow the directions above until the Brussel sprouts are nice and crispy.

 Nutrition per serving